Hope Springs (2003 film): Plot

 Vera exploits Mandy's insecurities about her new relationship with Colin, while manipulating his memories of their connection.
-The former couple's twenty years together adds to Vera's leverage, but Colin tells her that, "In one minute...short span of time...you not only became unimportant as an aim in life, but also the very thing I need to flee from in order to find happiness".
+The former couple's twenty years together adds to Vera's leverage, but Colin tells her that, "In one minute...short span of time...you not only became unimportant as an aim in life, but also the very thing I need to flee from in order to find happiness."

 Later Colin goes to Vera's hotel room, demanding she leave them alone and return to England.
 However, she strips down to sexy underwear and her smoking sets off the fire alarm.
 Mandy sees them together in front of the inn during the fire evacuation and assumes Colin took her back.
 He tries to clear up the misunderstanding but she only wants him to promise to never contact her again.
 Colin agrees on the condition that she get a passport.

 Colin trades a flattering, oil portrait of Hope's mayor in exchange for a favor.
 Supposedly he discovered Vera's genealogy is linked to the town.
 Colin reveals that it was faked to distract her, so she'd fixate on becoming the Queen of Hope at the town festival.
 Vera is finally convinced that their romance is over and tries to enjoy the consolation prize.

 After Colin leaves Hope, Joanie tells Mandy that his cousin was supposed to meet him, but Colin forgot to cancel so she should pick him up at Hope Springs.
 When Mandy gets there, Colin proposes with a vintage butterfly engagement ring engraved with their names.

 Colin carries Mandy back to the inn across town, waving to everyone as they pass.
 Although she warns him of hurting his back, he insists, inevitably seizing up.
-Happily reunited, they look forward to traveling back to England together, with Colin finding happiness when he least expected it.
+Happily reunited, Colin finds happiness when he least expected it.